 Theme Screenshot Format – .PNG

 Another thing to care about the screenshot is the format you will need to save your WordPress theme screenshot.

 .gif can be valid extensions and file formats for the theme screenshot, they are not officially recommended by the WordPress Codex.

 If you are a beginner following this article and want to change the screenshot of your theme as displayed in Manage Themes screen in your WordPress dashboard, you can create a screenshot file as recommended above and upload it to the theme directory.

-screenshot.png file.
-You will need to replace the existing screenshot file.
+You might need to replace the existing screenshot file if one exists already.